Municipal Borough of Richmond (Surrey): History

-In 1933 the borough was the main recipient of the land and main settlement in the defunct Ham Urban District, which had been an urban district since 1894.
+In 1933 the borough gained most of the former area of Ham Urban District, which had been an urban district since 1894.

 The borough was abolished in 1965 when it was replaced by the larger London Borough of Richmond upon Thames, and Surrey County Council was replaced here by Greater London local government institutions, at which time the ceremonial county also changed.